Little Criminals

 Some of the instrumental work and backing vocals on the album are performed by members of the Eagles.
 In particular, Glenn Frey played guitar on two tracks, Joe Walsh played guitar on three tracks, and Don Henley and Tim Schmit sang background vocals on one track each.
-Frey and J. D. Souther, who had earlier been the duo Longbranch Pennywhistle, sang background vocals on three tracks.
+Frey and JD Souther, who had earlier been the duo Longbranch Pennywhistle, sang background vocals on three tracks.

 Newman wrote, conducted and played keyboards on all tracks.
 Synthesizers were programmed by Michael Boddicker.

 In September 1977 the British music magazine NME published the following interview with Newman talking sardonically about his then new release: "There's one song about a child murderer," Newman deadpans.
 "That's fairly optimistic.
 Maybe.
 There's one called 'Jolly Coppers on Parade' which isn't an absolutely anti-police song.
 Maybe it's even a fascist song.
 I didn't notice at the time.
 There's also one about me as a cowboy called 'Rider in the Rain'.
 I think it's ridiculous.
 The Eagles are on there.
 That's what's good about it.
 There's also this song 'Short People'.
 It's purely a joke.
 I like other ones on the album better but the audiences go for that one."

-It placed 8th in the 1977 Pazz & Jop Critics Poll, and in 2000 it was voted number 468 in Colin Larkin's All Time Top 1000 Albums.